saarthdeshpande/book-summarizer/README.md

 # Book-Summarizer
 <b>NLP-based</b> book summarizer which summarises the book chapter-wise.
+In case the book does not contain chapters: the entire book is summarized.

-Why summarise a book?
+Why summarize a book?
 <ul>
 <li>The goal of writing a summary of an article, a single chapter or a whole book is to offer as accurately as possible the full sense of the original, but in a more condensed form.
 <li>A summary restates the author's main point, purpose, intent and supporting details in your own words.
 </ul>

-How the summarizer works?
+How does the summarizer work?
 <ul>
 <li>The summarizer is developed using <i><b>T5-small</b></i> pretrained model from <b>HuggingFace Transformers</b>.</li>
 <li>Chunks are created from individual chapters.</li>